payola/Payola/README.md

 ##### Ontology Customization

-By default, each vertex and edge is of the same color and has the same size (or width).
+By default, each vertex and edge is of the same color and has the same size (width).
 To emphasize or diminish some parts of the graph, you can customize the visual appearance using an ontology customization.

 While viewing a graph, press the `Change appearance using ontologies` button.
-If you have already saved some customizations, they'll be listed there - if not, select the `Create New` menu item.
+If you have already saved some customizations, they'll be listed there - if you haven't created any yet, select the `Create New` menu item.
 Enter name of the customization, ontology URL and press `Create`.

 You will be presented with a customization dialog.
 On the left, ontology classes are listed - select one.
 On the right, properties of that class are listed.
-At the very top of the right column, you can customize the appearance of vertices of that class, below, you can modify appearance of edges of that property.
+At the very top of the right column, you can customize the appearance of that class itself (in the graph displayed as vertices), below, you can modify appearance of that property (in the graph displayed as edges).

 When done, simply press the `Done` button.
 If you want to further modify the customization, you can click on the `Edit` button in the `Change appearance using ontologies` button's menu.

 ---
 ### Groups

 You can create user groups to make sharing easier (as described in the next chapter).
-Imagine you want to share a resource (e.g. an analysis) with a group of co-workers.
-One approach would be to share it with each one of them, but this can be tedious considering you might want to share something with them every week or every day.
+Imagine you want to share a resource (e.g. an analysis) to a group of co-workers.
+One approach would be to share it to each one of them, but this can be tedious considering you might want to share something to them every week or every day.
 Hence there's a possibility to create user groups - in the top toolbar, click on the `User Groups` button and select `Create New`.

 Enter the group name (e.g. 'My co-workers') and hit the `Create Group` button.
 After the group has been created, you can start adding members to the group.
-To do so, make the `Members` field active and start typing - the suggestion box will offer you users with a matching name.
+To do so, make the `Members` field active and start typing - the suggestion box will offer users with a matching name.
 Click on the user to add him or her.
 If you decide to remove a user, click on the `x` button in front of his or her name.
 Remember to use the `Save Group` button before leaving the edit page, or all changes made will be lost.

 To delete a group, use the `Delete` button at the top-right corner of the page.